LavaGang/MelonLoader/README.md

 - All Logs are made in the created MelonLoader/Logs folder in your Game's Installation Folder.
 - All Plugins get placed in the created Plugins folder in your Game's Installation Folder.
 - All Mods get placed in the created Mods folder in your Game's Installation Folder.
+- Obfuscated Mods get placed in the created Mods-Freedom folder in your Game's Installation Folder.
 <br></br>
 - [The Official Wiki](https://melonwiki.xyz)
 - [Proxies](#proxies)